optittm/survey-back-api/README.md

 The pattern should match the complete feature_url value in the rule configuration.
 Special characters within the feature_url should be properly escaped to ensure correct matching.
 By default, the pattern is wrapped in word boundaries (\b) to match the entire URL and avoid partial matches.
-The returned rule will be the first rule that matches in the yaml file.
+**Warning:** The returned rule will be the first rule that matches in the yaml file.
+So if you want a default rule, you should put it at the end of the list.

 ### GET /survey-report